Article I. Name

 Article II.
 Mission

-The mission of the Organization is to promote the Vigo County Public Library as a cultural, educational and recreational asset to the community and to strengthen support for the Library by increasing awareness of library resources, program-ming and services.
-The Organization is organized to benefit the Vigo County Public Library, a Class 1 Library under Indiana laws, and exclusively for charitable, religious, educational and scientific purposes permissible for exempt organizations under Section 501(c)(3) of the Internal Revenue Code as amended from time to time.
+The mission of the Organization is to promote the Vigo County Public Library as a cultural, educational and recreational asset to the community and to strengthen support for the Library by increasing awareness of library resources, programming and services.
+The Organization is organized to benefit the Vigo County Public Library, a Class 1 Library under Indiana laws, and exclusively for charitable, religious, educational and scientific purposes permissible for exempt organizations under Section 501(c)(3) of the Internal Revenue Code as amended from time to time as the Board shall determine.

 Article III.
 General Membership

-General Membership.
-There shall be a minimum of five classifications of membership: Individual, Family, Sponsor, Contributor and Benefactor.
-Any individual may become a member by payment of an annual membership contribution in an amount to be determined by the Organization’s Board of Directors.
+General Membership: There shall be a minimum of five classifications of membership: Individual, Family, Sponsor, Contributor, and Benefactor.
+Any individual may become a member by payment of annual membership contribution in any amount to be determined by the Organization’s Board of Directors.

 Article IV.
 Membership Meetings

-Annual Meeting.
-The Organization shall hold an Annual Meeting of the membership on the Friday night preceding the Annual Book Sale for the purpose of receiving a financial report, electing new Officers and Directors, and any other matter to be considered at the meeting of an informational nature or which requires approval of the membership.
-Written notice of this annual meeting shall be given to all current members of the Organization no less than thirty (30) and no more than sixty (60) days before the date the meeting is to be held.
+Annual Meeting: The Organization shall hold a Spring Annual Meeting of the membership on the Friday night preceding the Spring Annual Book Sale for the purpose of receiving a financial report, electing new Officers and Directors, and any other matter to be considered at the meeting of an informative nature or which requires approval of the membership.
+Written notice of the Spring Annual Meeting shall be given to all current members of the Organization no less than thirty (30) and no more than sixty (60) days before the date the meeting is to be held.
 Such notice shall include the date, time and place of the meeting, and a description of any matter to be considered at the meeting.

 Article V. Board of Directors

 A nominating committee of three (3) members appointed by the President shall present a slate of Officers and Directors.
-This slate of Officers and Directors shall be presented to the membership by mail along with the notice of the Annual Meeting.
-Additional nominations may be made from the floor at the Annual Meeting with the consent of the nominee.
+This slate of Officers and Directors shall be presented to the membership by mail along with the notice of the Spring Annual Meeting.
+Additional nominations with the consent of the nominee may be made from the floor at the Spring Annual Meeting.

-Election to the Executive Board shall be for a term of three (3) years.
+Election to the Board of Directors shall be for a term of three (3) years.
 A Board Member may serve for a maximum of two (2) consecutive terms (6 years).
-One-third of the members of the Executive Board shall be elected at each Annual Meeting by a majority of those voting members present and shall assume office at the close of the meeting.
-Officers shall be elected annually and are subject to a three year term on their office.
+Members of the Board should be elected at each Spring Annual Meeting by a majority of those voting members present and shall assume office at the close of the meeting.
+Officers shall be elected annually and are subject to a three-year-term.

-Meetings of the Board.
-The Executive Board shall hold a regular meeting on the first Wednesday of each month at a date, time and place to be designated by the Board.
-Board Members shall receive written notice of the Executive Board meeting no less than (7) days or more than fifteen (15) days prior to the meeting.
+Meetings of the Board: The Board shall hold a regular meeting on the first Wednesday of each month, except January and July, at a date, time, and place to be designated by the Board.
+Board Members shall receive written notice of the Board meeting no less than seven (7) days or more than fifteen (15) days prior to the meeting.

-A special meeting of the Executive Board may be called at any time by the President or by any Board Member.
+A special meeting of the Executive Board or Board of Directors may be called at any time by the President or by any Board Member.

 A majority of the members of the Board shall constitute a quorum to conduct business, and the Board may act by a majority of those present at a meeting.